 “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?… And why are you anxious about clothing?
 Consider the lilies of the field, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these.

 But if God so clothes the grass of the field, which today is alive and tomorrow is thrown into the oven, will he not much more clothe you, O you of little faith?
 Therefore do not be anxious, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the Gentiles seek after all these things, and your heavenly Father knows that you need them all.
 But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
 Matthew 6:25, 28-32 ESV

 What about you?
 Have you been through a difficult season in life?
-What helped you?
+What helped you find fresh hope?
 What served as a sign, or harbinger of hope for you?
+Have you learned where to find hope?
 I’d love to hear from you, so please comment below.

 Want to read more articles like Harbinger of Hope: Springtime Daffodils?

 Here are links to a few other posts: